Monday, September 3, 2012

 The kid then systematically goes around to each individual at the sale and asks them to buy lemonade.
 I feel put on the spot.
 I feel like a jerk when I say no in front of the kid and his parents, even though I say it politely.
 Mostly, I feel like it is implied that I should buy lemonade because they’re kids, they’re cute, they’re “working,” and it’s the “nice” thing to do.
 It’s high pressure sales tactics and hovering parents all rolled into one.

 I just smile and say no. I’m teaching my oldest daughter to do the same.
-Those kids don’t play fair when they say to an unsuspecting 4-year-old, “Do you want some lemonade?”
+A few times, these kids have approached my unsuspecting 4-year-old and asked her, “Do you want some lemonade?”
 My daughter initially thought it was a kind, no-strings-attached offer and didn’t realize she was supposed to pay for it.
-Now she’s on to the little entrepreneurs and says she’d rather save her money for all the fun treasures and trinkets she hunts down at garage sales.

 Most of my friends shrug and say, “It’s no big deal.
 Let the kids have fun and sell their lemonade.”
 I agree it is a free market.
 People can try to sell anything they want to sell, including lemonade.